-By enrolling in an online graduate course, you have the flexibility to learn at your own pace with the support of a virtual community and have access to a variety of educational resources and materials at your convenience.
+By enrolling in an online graduate course, you have the flexibility to learn at your own pace and have access to a variety of educational resources and materials at your convenience.

 - Explore rationales for a complex view of the development of thinking, talk, and writing in response to reading